 Shoe and Leather Workers and Repairers who work in Minnesota, Nevada, or Washington, make the highest salaries.

-Below is a list of the median annual salaries for Shoe and Leather Workers and Repairers in different U.S. states.
+How much do Shoe and Leather Workers and Repairers make in different U.S. states?

 |State||Annual Mean Salary|

 What Tools do Shoe and Leather Workers and Repairers Use?

 Below is a list of the types of tools and technologies that Shoe and Leather Workers and Repairers may use on a daily basis:

 - Bookkeeping software

 - Financial accounting software